Mary Celeste: Foul play

-The evidence in Gibraltar failed to support Flood's theories of murder and conspiracy, yet suspicion lingered of foul play.
-Flood, and some newspaper reports, briefly suspected insurance fraud on the part of Winchester on the basis that Mary Celeste had been heavily over-insured.
-Winchester was able to refute these allegations, and no inquiry was instituted by the insurance companies that issued the policies.
+The evidence in Gibraltar failed to support Flood's theories of murder and conspiracy, yet suspicion of foul play lingered.
+Flood, and some newspaper reports, briefly suspected insurance fraud by Winchester on the basis that Mary Celeste was heavily overinsured.
+Winchester refuted these allegations, and no inquiry was instituted by the insurers that issued the policies.
 In 1931, an article in the Quarterly Review suggested that Morehouse could have lain in wait for Mary Celeste, then lured Briggs and his crew aboard Dei Gratia and killed them there.
-Paul Begg argues that this theory ignores the fact that Dei Gratia was the slower ship; she left New York eight days after Mary Celeste and would not have caught Mary Celeste before she reached Gibraltar.
+Paul Begg argues that this theory ignores the fact that Dei Gratia was the slower ship; she left New York eight days after Mary Celeste departed and would not have caught Mary Celeste before she reached Gibraltar.

-Another theory posits that Briggs and Morehouse were partners in a conspiracy to share the salvage proceedings.
-The unsubstantiated friendship between the two captains has been cited by commentators as making such a plan a plausible explanation.
-Hicks comments that, "if Morehouse and Briggs had been planning such a scam, they would not have devised such an attention-drawing mystery."
-He also asks why Briggs left his son Arthur behind if he intended to disappear permanently.
-Another suggested event was an attack by Riffian pirates who were active off the coast of Morocco in the 1870s.
-However, Charles Edey Fay observes that pirates would have looted the ship, yet the personal possessions of captain and crew were left undisturbed, some of significant value.
+Another theory posits that Briggs and Morehouse were partners in a conspiracy to share the salvage proceeds, although no evidence exists of a friendship between the two captains.
+Hicks comments that "if Morehouse and Briggs had been planning such a scam, they would not have devised such an attention-drawing mystery."
+He also asks why Briggs abandoned his son Arthur if he had intended to disappear permanently.

+Although Riffian pirates were active off the coast of Morocco in the 1870s, Charles Edey Fay observes that pirates would have looted the ship, but the personal possessions, some of significant value, of the captain and crew were undisturbed.
 In 1925, historian John Gilbert Lockhart surmised that Briggs slaughtered all on board and then killed himself in a fit of religious mania.
 Lockhart later spoke to Briggs's descendants, and he apologized and withdrew this theory in a later edition of his book.